 Spaces Self Storage Has Appliance Storage Solutions

 If you have recently upgraded appliances or are moving soon, you may be looking for a place to store your refrigerator and freezer.
 A storage unit rental allows you to get your refrigerator out of your home, and into a location until you need it again.
-Spaces Self Storage has storage facilities in Toronto, Ontario with 5×5, 5×10 and 10×10 sized storage units.
-Contact us to reserve your storage unit today!
+Spaces Self Storage has storage facilities in Toronto, Ontario with 5×5, 5×10 and 10×10 sized storage units.!